 Perhaps the best part of these visual effects is that you can preview them before applying them to your document; just hover your cursor over the effect in question and your document will display as it would if you applied it.
 Remove your cursor from the effect and the document returns to normal.

 You can fill objects or shapes with gradients, as well as with preloaded textures and patterns.
 For background fills, you can use a solid color, gradient or one of many preloaded sample images and designs.
 For connector line styles, you can adjust the weight and color, or choose from many dashed line styles.

-Despite lacking a few convenient tools, Visio remains the top contender and best option in flowchart software.
-Easy enough for beginners and advanced enough for seasoned pros, with a number of unique (or nearly-so) tools, Visio is certainly your best choice for creating flowcharts.
+Despite lacking a few convenient tools, Visio remains the top contender and best option in flowchart software with its drop and drag feature, design editing tools and real time collaboration.
+Easy enough for beginners and advanced enough for seasoned pros, with a number of unique tools, Visio is certainly your best choice for creating flowcharts.